adamjberg/devtails.xyz/_posts/randy/2022-07-10-car-trek-technology.md

 **WHEN AUTOS WERE HARD WARE**

 Automotive transportation is one of the key pivotal innovations that connected mankind and permanently changed the world.
-It was not one single instant technology to start, but rather the amalgamation of a few disparate ones.
+There was not one complete instant technology to start, but rather arising from the amalgamation of a few disparate ones.

 Coachbuilders had been making people-carrying carriages since Roman times; [steam](https://www.britannica.com/technology/steam-engine) and [electric motors](https://www.eti.kit.edu/english/1376.php) existed almost a century prior to the first commercial automobile.

 What took everyone so long to think to put motive power together with wheels?
 Henry Ford is often incorrectly credited with inventing the automobile.
 He did not – the Benz Patent-Motorcar was the first production automobile made in 1885.

-In 1913, copying OPT (Other Peoples' Technology) Ford instead created the [assembly line](https://www.thehenryford.org/collections-and-research/digital-collections/expert-sets/7139).
+In 1913, copying OPT (Other Peoples' Technology) Ford instead developed the first automobile [assembly line](https://www.thehenryford.org/collections-and-research/digital-collections/expert-sets/7139).
 The improvement in process was biggest catalyst for changing the world; not technology.
 Early cars were threadbare hardware – minimum viable products with no fat on the bones; creature comforts not yet invented.
 Yet the rest of mankind was now just a road and drive away.

 **GREEN ACHES & AM**